multimatum-Team/multimatum/reports/sprint9.md

 group, and I might try to work on the UI as well.

 ### Lenny
+This week I was suppose to add the possibility to add some pdf file with dealine.
+I started be implementing a pdf picker in the add deadline view which was quite easy.
+Then I tried to set up a way to view pdf, I tried many things but I didn't manage to achieve anything despite many (like way too many) hours spend on it.
+Therefore, I will try again next week.

 ### Léo
 This week my job was to start the location autocomplete feature.
 This feature gives